Bano733-code/Emoaid/README.md

 EmoAid is a multilingual, emotionally intelligent chatbot that supports users going through emotional distress.
 It understands sensitive emotions like loneliness, heartbreak, or anxiety and offers tailored responses like a kind friend, therapist, or motivator.
-Built with empathy at its core, EmoAid helps users express themselves through text or voice in English, Urdu, or Punjabi.
+Built with empathy at its core, EmoAid helps users express themselves through text or voice in English, Urdu, Hindi etc.

 ### 🏆 Submission for CS Girlies Hackathon 2025